Vinay369-creator/diary_farm_shop_management_system_php/README.md

 **NOTE** :

-The xampp server should not executes the new latest version the xampp server is should contains only the 8.0 less then or equal the xampp server is works in the version of 7.2
+The xampp server should not executes the new latest version the xampp server is should contains only the below of  8.0 version. the xampp server is works in the version of 7.2